Dreamscapes/sails-hook-events/README.md

 ## Description

 This hook allows you to use event-driven programming when working with your Waterline models.
-It adds new events emitted from the global `sails` object that you can subscribe to and perform actions when such an event is emitted.
+It adds new events emitted from your Sails.js instance that you can subscribe to and perform actions when such an event is emitted.

 ## Usage